-Nine percent of Americans are uninsured, meaning Kentucky is ahead of the curve.
-That’s good news for policyholders, as more uninsured people leads to higher rates for insured people.
+Six percent of Americans are uninsured, meaning Kentucky is ahead of the national curve.
+That's good news for policyholders, as more uninsured people leads to higher rates for insured people.

 Kentucky residents spend an average of $8,004 per year on health care expenditures, only a few dollars less than the national average.
 What determines your rates in KY?
 Health care costs vary from person to person, but here’s what insurers primarily look at: